A pair of temple doors

 These two doors are inside doors of a citang, a family or ancestor temple.
 Both doors are painted with civil door guardians, based on scholar-official figures.
 The ceremonial robes of the guardians are decorated with dragons.

-The guardian on the right door holds a dignity scepter in the left arm and with the right hand he carries a saucer with the representation of a deer with a flower branch in his mouth.
-The one on the door left holds the dignity scepter in the right arm and with the right hand he carries a saucer with the image of a white heron.
+The guardian on the right door holds a dignity sceptre in the left arm and with the right hand, he carries a saucer with the representation of a deer with a flower branch in his mouth.
+The one on the left door holds the dignity sceptre in the right arm and with the right hand, he carries a saucer with the image of a white heron.

 The deer refers to the path that leads to success, honour and glory.
 The flower branch that the deer has in the mouth is a peony, a symbol of wealth and rank.
 The heron represents the leading class and righteousness.